 Get organized.
 Aim to develop a recordkeeping system − electronic or paper − that keeps your important information in one place.
 This includes year-end income documents like Forms W-2 from employers, Forms 1099 from banks or other payers, Form 1099-K from third-party payment networks, Form 1099-NEC for nonemployee compensation, Form 1099-MISC for miscellaneous income as well as records documenting all digital asset transactions, think cryptocurrencies.
 Ensuring your tax records are organized and complete before filing will help you avoid errors and unnecessary delays.

 As a reminder, Wymer Brownlee requires a signed engagement letter and updated client data sheet each year before we can begin preparing your return.
 All tax information is due by March 6, 2023, so we can attempt to complete your individual return by the April 18 deadline.
+If we do not receive your data by this date, we can still process your return, but you will be moved to an extension.
 My best advice is to stay informed, organized, and in regular communication with your tax advisor to make the most of your possibilities.
 Please give us a call or schedule a consultation with one of our team members if you have any questions.

 Blog by Crystal Harmon, Tax Director